All About the InMotion Robot

-With InMotion Connect you can now track your robot’s utilization and outcome data on the cloud across multiple devices and facilities within your network.
+BIONIK’s InMotion Connect platform can assist administrators and therapists in tracking robot utilization and usage data on the cloud across multiple devices and facilities within a healthcare network.

 What Types of Data Do You Collect and analyze?

-The InMotion Robot collects many different types of data such as strength, smoothness and coordination of movement, range of motion, speed and more!
-The robot will compare your patient’s previous data with state of the art artificial intelligence (AI) behind the scenes, and will show you ongoing performance improvements.
+The InMotion robots report many different types of data such as strength, smoothness and coordination of movement, range of motion, speed and more!
+The robot uses artificial intelligence (AI) to analyze a patient’s data and progress over time.

 Is this technology time-efficient for patient treatment?

 Setup with the InMotion robot takes no more than a few minutes.
-It does not require a lengthy calibration process before entering a patient session or the calibration of multiple joint positions like many exoskeletons.
+It does not require a lengthy measurement process before setting up a patient session or the calibration of multiple joint positions like many exoskeletal systems.

 The world of rehabilitation technology is constantly changing.

 Check out our Rehabilitation Robotics: An Unofficial Guide to learn more about these devices.

 To hear more about the value of rehabilitation technology and recommendations from an administrative perspective, check out BIONIK’s Interview with Donna Robacker from Kindred Healthcare.